FredrikAugust/ctf-writeups/tghack2019/writeup.md

 The weird URL was my requestbin so I could see the output.

 By simply changing `main.py` to `flag.txt`, we get the flag! :)

+## [Web // 100pt] itsmagic

+_Security is almost as bad as it's learning, sheesh_.

+We try to login, works no matter what.
+Always same ID.
+The hint basically tells you the answer...
+Simply change the ID from 1338 to 1337 and you have your flag.
+Wtf?

+## [Web // 100pt] Wandshop

+Well, this is also a very easy task, so short writeup.

+You need to get the most expensive wand, which you can't afford.
+So, let's open burp and check out the request.
+Well would you look at that, it passes along the price.
+Just change it to _whatever_ and submit, and you have your flag.